 Understanding multidimensional recursion

 Multidimensional recursion is a special case of recursion where the recursive function operates on an input that is defined by multiple dimensions, rather than just a single dimension.
-Unlike simple recursion, where the problem is reduced linearly with each recursive call, multidimensional recursion often explores an n-dimensional space simultaneously, reducing the input in one or more dimensions simultaneously.
+Unlike simple recursion, where the problem is reduced linearly with each recursive call, multidimensional recursion often explores an n-dimensional space simultaneously, reducing the input in one or more dimensions at once.

 Multidimensional recursion is when there is a multidimensional input to every recursive call.